Afghan forces recapture key district from Taliban

 "The loss of a provincial capital would have profound effects, even if the city was overrun only for a matter of hours," Smith said.

+President Ashraf Ghani met lawmakers from Kunduz at his Kabul palace to discuss the crisis, vowing "serious measures to retake lost territories and clear (the) northeastern zone of terrorists".

-Kunduz was also under heavy threat last summer and the city centre held.
-In the traditional Taliban stronghold of Kandahar in the south, insurgents threatened the provincial capital a few years ago, but were beaten back.
+Kunduz was also under siege last summer and the city centre held.
+In the Taliban stronghold of Kandahar in the south, insurgents threatened the provincial capital a few years ago, but were beaten back.

-U.S. officials in Washington said it was unlikely Kunduz would fall into Taliban hands, and disputed the idea that recent attacks signified the insurgents were gaining ground against NATO-trained Afghan forces.

-"Although the insurgents have executed a number of violent attacks since the announcement of the 2015 fighting season, including the attack on parliament, the (Afghan security forces) have demonstrated their growing capability to provide security," a State Department spokesman said.

-(Additional reporting by David Brunnstrom in Washington; Writing by Kay Johnson; Editing by Mike Collett-White)
+(Additional reporting by David Brunnstrom and David Alexander in Washington and Krista Mahr in New Delhi; Writing by Kay Johnson; Editing by Mike Collett-White, Bernard Orr)